aptos-labs/developer-docs/docs/tutorials/first-dapp.md

 To test it:

-- Refresh the page and you will see the message you wrote earlier.
+- Refresh the page, and you will see the message you wrote earlier.
 - Change the text, submit the form, and refresh the page again.
 You will see that the contents have been updated with your new message.

 This confirms that you are reading and writing messages on the Aptos blockchain.